 The overall drainage report procedure, timelines, future maintenance processes, and grant eligibility were generally reviewed with the owners.
 They were also advised that the works will be subject to the approval of the Department of Fisheries and Oceans (D.F.O.), Ministry of the Environment, Conservation and Parks (M.E.C.P.), Ministry of Natural Resources and Forestry (M.N.R.F.), and the Essex Region Conservation Authority (E.R.C.A.).
-We further discussed bridge maintenance, sizing, and materials of the proposed bridge, suggesting that an aluminized corrugated steel pipe or aluminized Ultra-Flo pipe will likely be employed similar to the more recent bridges a short distance upstream.
-Mr. Rood explained to the owners that the new corrugated steel pipes have an aluminized coating which has a lifespan of up to 75 years depending on the water quality present within the drain.
+We further discussed bridge maintenance, sizing, and materials of the proposed bridges, suggesting that an aluminized corrugated steel pipe or aluminized Ultra-Flo pipe will likely be employed similar to the more recent bridges a short distance upstream.
+Mr. Quick asked if we have considered using plastic coated pipes.
+Mr. Nussio explained how the plastic or polymer coated pipes are fairly expensive.

+Mr. Snelgrove explained to owners on-site that the new corrugated steel pipes have an aluminized coating which has a lifespan of up to 75 years depending on the water quality present within the drain.
 It was further discussed that the current 2017 report is the most up to date maintenance schedule of assessment, and this will be utilized as part of the drainage report.

 The Drainage Act process was discussed including scheduling of meetings and availability of grants.
 It was noted that construction work would be done after the drainage report is adopted.
-Ms. Dean asked the owners to call the Town or the Rood office if there are any questions on the project.
+Mr. Snelgrove asked the owners to call the Town or his office if there are any questions on the project.